Phase transitions for a planar quadratic contact process: Introduction

-If we add spontaneous births at rate $\beta$ and let $\xi^{0,\beta}_\infty$ be the limit as $t\to\infty$ for the system starting from all 0's (which exists by monotonicity) then for large $\lambda$
+If we add spontaneous births at rate $\beta$ and let $\xi^{0,\beta}_\infty$ be the limit as $t\to\infty$ for the system starting from all 0's (which exists by monotonicity), then for large $\lambda$,

 The second result says that the all 0's state is unstable to perturbation.
 When the limit is 0, the all 0's state is stable to perturbation.
-In this case if $\lambda > \lambda_e$ then the perturbed system will have two stationary distributions for small $\beta$.
-This is how (DG3) was proved.
-Chen \cite{Chen-94} shows that this is true for Model III.
+In this case, if $\lambda > \lambda_e$, then the perturbed system will have two stationary distributions for small $\beta$.
+This is how (DG3) was proved. \cite{Chen-94} shows that this is true for Model III.

-Durrett and Neuhauser \cite{DuNe-94} considered a model with deaths at rate 1, and births at rate $\beta \binom{k}{2}/\binom{2d}{2}$ at vacant sites with $k$ occupied nearest neighbors.
+\cite{DuNe-94} considered a model with deaths at rate 1, and births at rate $\beta \binom{k}{2}/\binom{2d}{2}$ at vacant sites with $k$ occupied nearest neighbors.
 The mean field equation, which is derived by assuming that all sites are independent, in this case is